 - Finally, a message box appears.

 - We have a list of numbers.
-Some of them are odd, some even, and the rest are not any of them will mark as N/A.
+Some of them are odd, some even, and the rest are not any of them will be marked as N/A.

 - Apply the following formula on Cell C5 based on the nested IF function.